sync-language/sync/docs/language-reference.md

 Sync does not use exceptions, rather choosing to have errors as values.
 Similar to [Zig errors](https://ziglang.org/documentation/0.15.2/#Errors), error values have special syntax associated with them.
 Like [Rust std::Result](https://doc.rust-lang.org/std/result/), error values can be of any type, containing any user defined payload.

 The syntax for an error type definition is `ErrorType!OkType`.
-The `ErrorType` may not be omitted, whereas the `OkType` does not have to be provided, indicated no value.
+The `ErrorType` and `OkType` may be omitted.

 ```sync
 // error union containing a f32 as an ok value, rather than an i16 error